OpenRCT2/OpenRCT2/distribution/readme.txt

 If you are running Windows and have set a DPI scale, OpenRCT2 might look blury.
-This is because OpenRCT2 currently uses the original RollerCoaster Tycoon 2 binary as a application host.
+This is because OpenRCT2 currently uses the original RollerCoaster Tycoon 2 binary as an application host.
 However you can manually configure this binary to not be scaled.
 This will make the game more crisp, but may result in the interface being too small to see clearly and less ergonomic to use.
 To stop DPI scaling, right click the binary itself (openrct2.exe) in the install directory